ibm-cloud-docs/cloud-native/topic-configuration.md

 ```
 {: codeblock}

-The initial Pod definition is then changed to use values from the ConfigMap as follows:
+The initial Pod definition is then changed to use values from the ConfigMap as in the following example:

 ```yaml
 apiVersion: v1